rodalton/watson-functions/README.md

 ### 3.2 Update the JSON in the JSON Editor
 We provide details of the Cloud Function to call from Watson Assitant in the JSON Editor for the open node.
 The sample JSON below can be copied into the JSON Editor with some minor updates.

-Update the _name_ value to point to the Action created earlier
+First, we'll update the _name_ value to point to the Action created earlier.
+To get the Action details to include in our JSON
 1. Open IBM Cloud Functions in a separate tab/window
-2. Open the Action created earlier and from the left hand navigation select Endpoints
+2. Open the Action created earlier and from the left hand navigation select _Endpoints_
 3. In the Rest API table you'll see a _POST URL_ value.
-Copy the value after namespaces but before post in the URL and replace the `%40` encoding with an `@` symbol.
+Copy the value after namespaces but before post in the URL.
+If there's an encoded value in the URL, replace with the appropriate ASCII character e.g. replace `%40` in the URL below with an `@` symbol

 To provide an example for step 3 above, my _POST URL_ for an Action looks like this `https://openwhisk.ng.bluemix.net/api/v1/namespaces/daltonro%40ie.ibm.com_dev/actions/watson/discovery`